Deploy agents to Microsoft Teams and Copilot

 The agent should respond with information from the remote work policy (9 AM - 3 PM)

-Your agent now has knowledge grounding!
-It can answer questions based on your company documents.
+Your agent now has knowledge grounding and can answer questions based on your company documents.

 Publish to Microsoft Teams